edthedev/edthedev.github.io/resume/index.md

  - Created an elegant extensible project template in VB.Net which allowed us to create all our applications more quickly with better standard features.
  - Used VB.Net, ASP.Net, ADO.Net, MS SQL Server, XML, and JavaScript to build advanced web interfaces.

+## Education

+### Bachelors of Science Degree in Computer Science, from the College of Engineering, at the University of Illinois at Urbana-Champaign, May 2006

+*Interesting coursework:*

+ - Wrote a binary program capable of detecting a specific manufacturing fault in a computer chip.
+ - Wrote a research paper on the economics of the funding of the Mozilla Foundation.
+ - Wrote several statistical gene analysis programs in Perl.
+ - Designed and simulated a pipelined computer processor for MIPS assembler.
+ - Classwork languages included: Java, Perl, C, C++, Visual Basic, ColdFusion, Mainframe RPG, MIPS Assembler.

 ## Open Source Contributions				October 2012 - Present